backupbrew/switchbrew/Software Keyboard.md

 Bitmask](#Key_Set_Disable_Bitmask "wikilink")?(The field at 0x1C is
 still set to 0x80 here)

-If the length limit is \<= 32, the text entry box will be a single row and show the header/sub text.
-Otherwise, it will use multiple rows and the header/sub text will not be shown.
+If the length limit (stringLenMax) is \<= 32, the text entry box will be a line and show the header/sub text.
+Otherwise, it will use a text-box and the header/sub text will not be shown.
+When the input is too long, swkbd will stop accepting more input until text is deleted via the B button (Backspace).

 Each entry in the user dictionary is 100 bytes long.